Teaching Kinematic Synthesis of Linkages Without Complex Mathematics

 How to Cite:

-Reifschneider, L. G., (2005) “Teaching Kinematic Synthesis of Linkages Without Complex Mathematics”, The Journal of Technology, Management, and Applied Engineering 23(1).
+Reifschneider, L. G., (2005) “Teaching Kinematic Synthesis of Linkages Without Complex Mathematics”, Journal of Industrial Technology 23(1).